 We will delay payment of our legal fee until the case resolves and will receive compensation only if you receive compensation.
 Our standard fee is 30% of the total amount collected, plus HST and out of pocket expenses.

 At Tamming Law, we have obtained compensation for:

 • Medical costs

 • Family members who have helped out

 • Loss of capacity to help around the house

-If you believe you have been the victim of medical malpractice, contact an experienced medical malpractice lawyer at Tamming Law today.
+If you believe you have been the victim of medical malpractice, contact an experienced medical malpractice lawyer at Tamming Law today for a free consultation.
 Let’s get to work.